 In 1989 on the first tee at the newly reopened Como Park golf course, after watching my grandfather’s drive slice across two fairways and bank off a tree, I learned that golf is as much educational as it is recreational.
 “Grandpa, you missed,” I said, playfully jabbing at my hero.
 “Yeah, but that’s alright,” he replied with a smile.
 “Hitting a tree is good luck for your next shot.”
 “Oh!”
 I gleefully said, while altering my aim for a majestic birch 100 yards away.
 “Wait,” my grandfather said while he corrected my stance.
 “It doesn’t work if you try to hit it.
 It’s like a lucky penny.
 You can’t put it down and then pick it up.”
-This made perfect sense to my eight-year-old brain.Print This Post
+This made perfect sense to my eight-year-old brain.Print This Page

 My dad, William LaMont Kaufman, was superintendent of Saint Paul Parks for thirty-four years.
 He dearly loved his job, and because he did, approximately one-third of our childhood was spent in his beloved parks.
 Como, our favorite, offered so much to children as well as to adults.
 Our dad taught us the name of each plant in the conservatory and the outside gardens, not only in English but also in Latin.
 Many Sunday nights were Como Nights, when we sometimes brought a picnic and raced to find Dad’s name on plaques in the zoo and conservatory.
-But his love for Como extended to other parks: Harriet Island, Phalen, Highland, and his smaller treasures—Hidden Falls, Rice, Irvine, Kellogg, Lilydale, Indian Mounds, Mears, and Newell, among others.Print This Post
+But his love for Como extended to other parks: Harriet Island, Phalen, Highland, and his smaller treasures—Hidden Falls, Rice, Irvine, Kellogg, Lilydale, Indian Mounds, Mears, and Newell, among others.Print This Page

 One of my favorite places in Saint Paul is Rachel’s Trees.
 Rachel’s Trees is a memorial to my sister who passed away a few days after birth.
 The trees are a small part of Como Park, but they are beautiful.
 They bloom white buds in the spring.
 They are only about five feet tall, but they are very important to me.
-Usually my mom, dad, and I go down to see the trees on my birthday.Print This Post
+Usually my mom, dad, and I go down to see the trees on my birthday.Print This Page

 Old Saint Paul, up and down your ripped up sidestreets,